 Ireland ordered a further 15 in January 2006, nine with the 12.7mm Kongsberg weapon station and six with an Oto Melara 30mm weapon system, to be delivered in 2007.
 In January 2006, Switzerland ordered eight vehicles as platforms for the integrated radio surveillance electronic warfare system.
 In November 2007, Switzerland ordered an additional 26 vehicles.
 In December 2007, Spain placed an order for 21 more vehicles in the amphibious version for the Spanish Marines.

-In March 2006, Belgium awarded a contract to Mowag for the first batch of 138 Piranha IIIC vehicles.
-Total requirement is for 242 vehicles and the second, optional batch will be delivered between 2012 and 2015.
+In March 2006, Belgium awarded a contract to Mowag for the first batch of 138 PIRANHA IIIC vehicles.
+Total requirement is for 242 vehicles and the second, optional batch were delivered between 2012 and 2015.

-Seven variants will be ordered: 99 APC, 32 with the Elbit 30mm overhead weapon station, 40 with the CMI 90mm turret, 24 command post, 12 ambulance, 17 recovery and repair, and 18 engineer vehicles.
-The combat variants will have OIP day / night sights and laser warners and Thales communication systems.
+The order included seven variants comprising 99 APC, 32 with the Elbit 30mm overhead weapon station, 40 with the CMI 90mm turret, 24 command post, 12 ambulance, 17 recovery and repair, and 18 engineer vehicles.
+The combat variants feature OIP day / night sights and laser warners and Thales communication systems.